-I really thank my partner Luca, because for the last eight days we rehearsed for this meeting, and I was able to be confident on the day!
+I really thank Luca, because for the last EIGHT days we rehearsed for this meeting, and I was able to be confident on the day!

-Now, my advice to any PhD student facing a first-year probation review is very simple.
+Now, my advice to any PhD student facing a first-year probation review is to:

 - Print all your probation documents and read them very carefully, until you know them very well.
 My eight-month work became a 100-page paper, including a full version of ethics applications.
 Having the result of your work on paper will definitely give you confidence!

 - Make sure that you can explain the methodological frameworks you use.

 - Bring water, pens and a notepad, and during the meeting be ready to receive any feedback from the examiner.

 The list of questions that I prepared for, in no particular order, are:

 - Explain your research in a simple way.